Vignesh150493/Foodism/README.md

 - Android & IOS app where we post about anything food, do some operations on it, and look at what others have posted.
 - Built using flutter.
+  - Used Scoped model.
+Just another way of wiring up buisness logic with UI.

 IN DEVELOPMENT